ondrejvosmera/Solana-ORE-mining-guide/README.md

 - `--rpc <NETWORK_URL>`: Paste your RPC endpoint URL here.
 - `--keypair <KEYPAIR_FILEPATH>`: Enter the path to your keypair.
 This typically looks like "/Users/&lt;USER&gt;/.config/solana/id.json".
 Replace `<USER>` with your actual username.
+-  `--dynamic-fee`: Sets fees dynamically and is capped with priority-fee command.
+Works only with Helius and Triton RPC.
 - `--priority-fee <AMOUNT>`: Specify the maximum priority fee you are willing to pay for each transaction.
 A typical value might be 50,000 microlamports, considering the conversion rate where 1 SOL = 1,000,000,000 lamports and 1 lamport = 1,000 microlamports.
 Adjust according to network conditions and your willingness to pay for faster transaction processing.
 - `--cores <NUMBER_OF_CORES>`: Set the number of CPU cores you want to allocate for mining.
 My M1 macbook has 8 cores, so I use 8.